 Good day!
 Tristopher Chettlebell, Neverwinter’s preeminent historian at your service.
 In my capacity as an expert in all things Neverwinter, I’ve agreed to author a series of articles detailing various situations in Neverwinter that adventurers regularly have trouble understanding.
 It’s a big job, but nevertheless, I must persevere.

-Today’s lesson will cover the concept and use of magically enhanced gems that do not directly add to the adventurers’ power.
+Today’s lesson will cover the concept and use of magically enhanced gems that do not directly add to the adventurer’s power.
 Visiting your local wizard you might already know that certain pieces of gear can hold what many often refer to as “Utility Enchantments”.
 These Enchantments make your everyday life much more convenient by delivering wealth or extra loot.
 They normally simply increase awareness of what’s lying around, but some even create magical items of use.
 If you don’t have any, you simply miss out.
-So let’s go through a list of stuff available alongside the Sword Coast and rate it.
+So let’s go through a list of stuff available alongside the Sword Coast, explain its functionality, and debate the usefulness.

 - Azure Enchantments (+% Experience)